fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 We’ll first have a look on what membership inference actually means and how it can be used in order to violate individual privacy.
 Afterwards, we’ll go into some more details exploring how those attacks work on a low level.
 Then, we’ll use the TensorFlow Privacy library in order to conduct an attack on an ML classifier ourselves.
-You will see that it is pretty easy, with this very powerful tool.
+You will see that it is pretty easy, with this powerful tool.
-We will also (experimentally) try to verify some factors that increase a model’s vulnerability against membership inference attacks.
+I will also briefly show you some factors that increase a model’s vulnerability against membership inference attacks.
 Based on those, at the end, I will conclude with some words about the mitigation of the attack.

 ## Part 1: Membership Inference Attacks
 Membership inference attacks were first described by Shokri et al. \[1\] in 2017.
-Since then, a lot of research has been conducted in order to make membership inference attacks more efficient, to measure the membership risk of a given model, and to mitigate the risks.
+Since then, a lot of research has been conducted in order to make these attacks more efficient, to measure the membership risk of a given model, and to mitigate the risks.

 <figure style="width:60%;">
     <img src="{{ "/files/2021-01-24-membership-inference/pic1-membership-inference.png" | prepend: base_path }}"
      alt='concept of membership inference attacks'/>
-    <figcaption>The concept of membership inference attacks.</figcaption>
+    <figcaption>The concept of membership inference attacks: Given a trained ML model, try to identify which data points were included in the training set an which ones weren't.</figcaption>
 </figure>

 Let’s first have a superficial look on the topic before diving deep into the algorithmic background and attack structure.